WhiteLightningGun/Vue-Palette-Generator/README.md

 It generates colour palettes that may be of interest for artists who are endeavouring to create a balanced colour scheme.
 This gave me a chance to use my mathematical modelling skills...

-A colour gamut can be expressed as set of locations in an abstract vector space.
+A colour gamut can be expressed as set of locations in a vector space.
 In this case, that's the HSL colour space, which obviously maps to the cylindrical coordinate system:

 $\(r, \phi, z)$